Courses Offered:

 Duration of the course: 1 year and 6 months internship (CMAI requirement)

-The Trainers comprise of both Nursing and non nursing personnel from different departments of the hospital.
+The Trainers comprise both Nursing and non-nursing personnel from different departments of the hospital.
 The main trainers are